devozerov/hazelcast/docs/design/sql/03-network-protocol.md

 from the receiver.
 The fire-and-forget approach is used instead.
 Last, since `Operation` and `OperationService` interfaces do not guarantee that the same `Connection` object will be used between invocations, the ordering requirement cannot be satisfied.

 Instead, `Packet` and `Connection` interfaces are used directly.
-For every stream of data, we obtain the `Connection` object from the connection manager.
+For every stream of data we obtain the `Connection` object from the connection manager.
 This object is used for the duration of query for the given stream, thus ensuring the ordering of data delivery.